lorimcco/Board-Game-Project/README.md

 ### What characteristics of a board game correlate most strongly with its BGG rating?

 #### Complexity Rating
-The variable that has the strongest positive correlation with the BGG rating is `Complexity Average`.
-This is a rating of the game’s complexity on a scale of 1 (light) to 5 (heavy).
+The variable that has the strongest positive correlation with the BGG rating is `Complexity Average`: a rating of the game’s complexity on a scale of 1 (light) to 5 (heavy).
 This means that, in general, as a game’s complexity rating goes up, its overall rating also goes up.
 This result didn’t surprise me: I expect that people who like board games enough to join BoardGameGeek’s online board game community would be experienced board gamers who prefer complex games over simple ones.

 ![Rating vs Complexity scatterplot](rating_complexity_scatterplot.png)